 Black home ownership was up to 48% twenty years ago, but then fell back.
 The Great Recession hit Black and Latinx families particularly hard.
 The home ownership gap is due, in part, to the gaps in income and wealth.
 In addition, people of color face continued discrimination in the housing market, both as renters and buyers.
-The Department of Housing and Urban Development conducted a national study on housing discrimination in 2012, and found that realtors often steer Black, Latinx, and Asian people away from White neighborhoods.
-In neighborhoods of color, however, it’s harder to get a mortgage, property values are lower than for comparable homes in White neighborhoods, and—get this—property taxes are higher.
+The Department of Housing and Urban Development conducted a national study on housing discrimination in 2012, and found that realtors often steer Black, Latinx, and Asian people away from White neighborhoods

 The Covid-19 pandemic highlighted the precarious situation of many homeowners of color, many of whom had not yet rebounded from the Great Recession.
 In July of 2020, five percent of White homeowners reported missing at least one mortgage payment that year.
 For Black homeowners, it was four times that number: twenty percent.
 Things were even tougher for Black renters.
 In the fourth quarter of 2020 and the first quarter of 2021, nearly thirty percent of them were behind on their rent.

 The White Citizens’ Council of Dallas County, Alabama, circulated this flier in 1963: “What have I done personally to maintain segregation?”
 It’s still a good question for those of us who are White.
 When we look for “nice” neighborhoods, “good” schools, and a church where we can feel “comfortable,” what is it we’re really looking for?
-A number of White people I know refer to themselves as living in a “bubble.”
-Generally intended to be humorous, it describes being isolated from the rest of the world.
-The implication is that they just happened, somehow, to find themselves inside a cultural bubble.
+A number of middle-class White people I know refer to themselves as living in a “bubble.”
+Generally intended to be humorous, it describes spending nearly all their time, everywhere they go, with other middle-class White people.
+The implication is that they just happened, somehow, to find themselves inside an economic and cultural bubble.
 But the truth is, they self-embubble-ated.
 They have personally done what was necessary to maintain segregation.
 The 1963 Dallas County Citizens’ Council would be proud.